homerclassic/exocore/_daily/Bonkler City.md

 The Time I Reincarnated in Bonkler City as a Cute Milady

-Um...
-Employ Of month 1000 Western Worker Worth Mountain No more Build road Now Bonkler City Expand Nature Is second Bonkler City 100 Year good Forutne
+Bonkler City 100 Year good Forutne

 Being in Bonkler City makes me feel the same way I did the first time I really got to see a big city